Greg Norton

-Gregory James Norton (born March 13, 1959) is an American musician, formerly of the band Hüsker Dü.
+Gregory James Norton (born 13 March 1959) is an American bassist, formerly of the band Hüsker Dü.

 Early life

 Norton was born in Davenport, Iowa, as this was the most local Catholic hospital to his family’s home in Rock Island, Illinois.
 He attended Henry Sibley High School in Mendota Heights, Minnesota.

 Career

-Norton first began playing with the band that would become Hüsker Dü with Grant Hart, Bob Mould, and keyboardist Charlie Pine in 1979 as "Buddy and the Returnables," after meeting them through his job at St. Paul record store Cheapo Records.
+Norton first began playing with the band that would become Hüsker Dü with Grant Hart, Bob Mould, and keyboardist Charlie Pine in 1979 after meeting them through his job at the Saint Paul record store Cheapo Records.